Ryex/pyitect/README.md

         Im-A-Plugin.json
         file.py

-A plugin has a name, a version, an author, a .py file, and it provides Components used to build your aplication. components are simply names in the module's namespace after the file is imported
+A plugin has a name, a version, an author, a .py file, and it provides Components used to build your application. components are simply names in the module's namespace after the file is imported

 a plugin's json file provides information about the plugin as well as lists components it provides and components it needs on load

-here's an example, all feilds are manditory but the consumes and provides CAN be left as empty containers, but then the plugin would be useless would it not? not providing components and all?
+here's an example, all fields are mandatory but the consumes and provides CAN be left as empty containers, but then the plugin would be useless would it not? not providing components and all?

     {
         "name": "Im-A-Plugin",